Categorical & Ordinal Targets

 | `"prior-match"` | rank rows by point prediction, assign labels so predicted frequencies match training priors | calibration experiments only — benchmarked significantly worse; prefer `map-cell` / `median-cell` |

-levels, drawn from TALENT / OpenML-CTR23 / TabArena), the ordering above is
+drawn from TALENT / OpenML-CTR23 / TabArena), the ordering above is exactly what

-snapping the mean), `median-cell` the MAE leader, and `snap-mean` the QWK
+mean), `median-cell` the MAE leader, and `snap-mean` the QWK leader.
+The gains

 <Warning>